forta-network/docs/docs/scanner-pools.md

 ## Claiming rewards

 !!! important "Phase II feature"
-    This is a feature that will be activated and useful in the second phase of the transition to delegated staking.
-At the time of reading these docs, the feature may not be available on Forta App just yet.
-The rewards accrued in FORT will be forwarded to pool owner wallets until this feature is available.
+    This feature that will be available in Forta App in the second phase of the transition to delegated staking.
+Meanwhile, you can claim pool owner rewards from Polygonscan.

 After the rewards are calculated at the end of each epoch, they are transferred to the rewards distributor contract.
 This contract allows the pool owner and the delegators to claim their rewards.

+To claim pool owner rewards over Polygonscan **after Monday 00:00:00 UTC**:

+- find out the `RewardsDistributor` contract address from the [smart contract addresses page](smart-contracts.md),
+- visit it on Polygonscan,
+- visit "Contract" tab,
+- find "Read as Proxy",
+- find the current epoch number from `getCurrentEpochNumber`
+- find "Write as Proxy",
+- click on "Connect to Web3" to connect your wallet,
+- find the `claimRewards` method and fill in:
+    - **subjectType:** 2
+    - **subjectId:** Your pool ID
+    - **epochNumbers:** Do epoch number minus 1 and input like `[2561]` if current is 2562
+- click on "Write" to send the transaction.